I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Coulton argued that Greek architects increasingly learned to manipulate empty space.

 In addition, in larger temples, the cella was typically divided by two colonnades into a central nave flanked by two aisles.
 Again creating more space inside the temple.
-This colonnade zone define a space without enclosing it completely.
-The two options provided additional visibility, movement, and a controlled approach.
+This colonnade zone defined a space without enclosing it completely.
+The two options provided additional visibility, movement, and a controlled access.

 This was architecture through the creation of space, rather than mass.
-In fact, the creation of a pseudodipteral (e.g. Temple of Artemis Leukophryene), and the removed the inner colonnade, resulted in less stone and less cost.
+In fact, the creation of a pseudodipteral (e.g. Temple of Artemis Leukophryene), and removing the inner colonnade, resulted in less stone and less cost.
 Designing larger open spaces, proved to be economically and logistically a better practical option.

 Coulton stresses that understanding the practical management of mass (e.g. stone, columns, roofs) was the first thought of Greek architects.